-- A dynamically loadable modules built by Google that can be dynamically loaded on devices where applicable.
-These modules are built with the GKI kernel and are delivered alongside GKI as the
+- Kernel modules built by Google that can be dynamically loaded on devices where applicable.
+These modules are built as artifacts of the GKI kernel and are delivered alongside GKI as the

-system_dlkmimage.
-GKI kernel modules are signed by Google using the kernel build time key pair and are only compatible with the generic core kernel that they're built with.
-GKI kernel modules are a type of DLKM .
+system_dlkm_staging_archive.tar.gzarchive.
+GKI modules are signed by Google using the kernel build time key pair and are compatible only with the GKI kernel that they're built with.

 - Vendor module